Child Custody Attorneys on Long Island

 If you have children and find yourself filing for divorce, you might be concerned about the well-being and the future of your children.
 Once you and your spouse have separated, you will need to adhere to the custody arrangements determined during your divorce proceedings.
 The process of creating and implementing these custody plans can be extremely contentious and emotional.

 At The Pickney Law Firm, we are here to help you through the process.
 By keeping both your goals and your child’s best interests in mind, we can fight to ensure that the custody arrangements reflect what is best for your family.
 Whether you are engaged in a simple divorce or a contentious divorce, our firm has the skill and professionalism to resolve custody matters effectively.

 Physical vs. Legal Custody

-Physical custody dictates which parent has a financial obligation to provide child support to the other.
+- Physical Custody – This type of custody dictates which parent has a financial obligation to provide child support to the other.
 The parent who is granted physical custody is the one entitled to receive child support from the non-custodial parent.
 Additionally, the law generally permits the custodial parent to claim the child or children as dependency exemptions when filing tax returns.